 The seat of government of the Northwest Territories and the headquarters of the North West Mounted Police were established the same year.
 A few years later Princess Louise, the wife of Canada's governor-general, renamed the city Regina (Latin for queen) to honor her mother, Queen Victoria.
 In 1905 Saskatchewan became a province, with Regina as its capital.

 In the heart of downtown is City Centre, the site of such buildings as the municipal government offices and the public library.
 The Prairie History Room, which documents local history, and the Dunlop Art Gallery, which displays works by regional artists, are both housed in the library.
-A glockenspiel imported from Germany stands at 12th Avenue and Scarth Street, at the northeast corner of Victoria Park.
-The 23 brass bells are mounted on a granite pedestal.

 The Globe Theatre in the old City Hall is the home of Regina's professional acting company.
 Another restored building is Union Station, a transportation hub in the early years of rail travel that is now occupied by Casino Regina.
 Guided historical tours explore parts of a tunnel system that once stretched beneath downtown streets and also offer a behind-the-scenes look at casino operations.
 Under 19 are not permitted on the tours; for ticket and schedule information phone the casino at (800) 555-3189.